Chart Color Schemes

 AreaSearch analysis of employment trends sees Rangeville performing better than 85% of local markets assessed across Australia

-The area shows limited local employment opportunities.
-Over the past year, employment increased by 4.6%, labour force by 4.1%, reducing unemployment rate by 0.5 percentage points.
-In contrast, Rest of Qld had employment growth of 1.7% and labour force growth of 2.1%, with a rise in unemployment rate by 0.3 percentage points.
-State-level data to 25-Nov shows QLD employment contracted by 0.01%, with state unemployment rate at 4.2%.
-National employment forecasts from May-25 suggest national employment will expand by 6.6% over five years and 13.7% over ten years.
-Applying these projections to Rangeville's employment mix suggests local employment should increase by 7.2% over five years and 14.9% over ten years, assuming constant population growth.
+The predominantly residential area appears to offer limited employment opportunities locally, as indicated by the count of Census working population versus resident population.
+Over a 12-month period ending in September 2025, employment increased by 4.6%, while labour force increased by 4.1%, causing the unemployment rate to fall by 0.5 percentage points.
+In contrast, Rest of Qld experienced employment growth of 1.7% and labour force growth of 2.1%, with a 0.3 percentage point rise in unemployment rate.
+Jobs and Skills Australia's national employment forecasts from May-25 suggest potential future demand within Rangeville.
+These projections estimate that national employment will expand by 6.6% over five years and 13.7% over ten years, but growth rates differ significantly between industry sectors.
+Applying these industry-specific projections to Rangeville's employment mix suggests local employment should increase by 7.2% over five years and 14.9% over ten years, though these are simple weighting extrapolations for illustrative purposes and do not take into account localised population projections.

 Frequently Asked Questions - Employment